Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Grab or Taxi

-The most convenient option for tourists.
-Book a Grab (like Uber) from anywhere in Cebu City — 30–45 minutes depending on traffic.
+Most convenient for tourists.
+Book a Grab from anywhere in Cebu City — 30–45 minutes depending on traffic.
 Ask the driver to wait or book a return trip in advance.
+Best option if you are splitting cost between two or more people.

 🏍️